 Levana Saxon, MA, develops strategic methodology, curriculum, training and research projects to support movement building and popular education.
 Over the last 22 years she has trained and facilitated thousands of children, youth and adults to support work for climate justice, migrant rights, racial justice and Indigenous sovereignty.

 She has co-founded six organizations and projects dedicated to community-driven change, locally, nationally and internationally.
 She was the Education Coordinator for Rainforest Action Network, Participatory Action Researcher with Youth In Focus and Training Coordinator for Movement Strategy Center.
 After working with the Paulo Freire Institute in São Paulo, she dedicated herself to making the theories and practices of Popular Education and Theatre of the Oppressed accessible to organizers, researchers and consultants.
 In addition co-coordinating Partners for Collaborative Change, she can be found facilitating anti-racism workshops with the White Noise Collective, leading trainings with the Ruckus Society, supporting organizational development as a consultant, or making giant puppets.
-She has a Masters in Education with a concentration in Participatory Theater from San Francisco State University.
+Both her Bachelors and Masters degrees are in Education for Social Justice.